periode/critical-data-overload/notes/day_2.md

 ---

-What did you think of the reading?
+What did you think of [the reading](lav.io/media/scrapism.pdf)?

+What kind of scrapism resonates

+- political intervention
+- public archive
+- activated archive?

 ---

-The open and the invisible
+What about the grey legal areas?

+Does data, or the web, obey different economic laws?

+---

+> Art is a breach in the system[^vera]

+[^vera]: Vera Molnar

 <!--